Radhika303/Impact_Covid_PetAdoption/README.md

 __Inferences/Conclusions:__
-The adoption dataset for both cities is small, which impacts the analysis and test results.
+Analysis indicated that pet adoption rates actually were not correlated to COVID cases in Norfolk, and that they were inversely related in Dallas.
+There could be many reasons for the difference between reality and perception which would make interesting follow-on research topics.

-Other factors could be influencing the results.
-For example, were the shelters closed during any time period?
-Were people adopting pets through other sources like rescue organizations
+Some reasons include: there are fewer adoptable pets (intakes) because people are staying home,  there are fewer relocations, therefore the number of adoptable pets has decreased.
+Pets are being picked up by rescue organizations and therefore adoptions are not recorded in  the public dataset.
+It is important to add that the adoption dataset for both cities is small, which impacts the analysis and test results.